-Our pupils need to learn how to keep themselves safe and how to report concerns.

-There are many training and resource packs available to help teachers design a curriculum which empowers children who may be being abused.
-Various elements can be incorporated into everyday teaching, including issues around safe use of the internet, touch, secrets, positive
+Children need to learn how to keep themselves safe and how to report concerns in the setting.
+There are many training and resource packs available to help Early Years' practitioners design a curriculum that empowers children who may be being abused.
+Various elements can be incorporated into everyday activities, including issues around touch, secrets, self-esteem, assertiveness and feelings or emotions.

-Details of our Child Protection and other policies are available view at:
+Details of our setting's child protection and other policies are available for staff to view at: